-We try this one instead, and sit in the corner where the barman – leaning over a glass dome of old sandwiches and, quite implausibly, an old keg of Watney’s Red Barrel on the bar – tells me John and Cynthia used to sit.
+We try this one instead, and sit in the corner where the barman – leaning over a glass dome of old sandwiches and, quite implausibly, an old red keg of Watney’s Red Barrel on the bar – tells me John and Cynthia used to sit.

 I plonk down in a chair where the springs have gamely abandoned ship and we slop pints of ale on the old wood, ringed, table and toast to a feel of an older Liverpool.

 Happy to have got here.